dartmouth-cs52-16x/Three-For-Pong-Front-End/README.md

-# Three-For-Pong
+# Three For Pong

-3fp is a platform that allows students to find pong games anonymously.
+Three for Pong is a platform that allows students to find pong games anonymously.
 By connecting students, we will reduce pong wait times and foster potential friendships.

 ## Site Map